SkiHatDuckie/ensemble-method-stability-research/README.md

 # ensemble-method-stability-research
 This project is also hosted on GitHub: [https://github.com/SkiHatDuckie/ensemble-method-stability-research]()

+This project tests the resilience of three different ensemble methods and one decision tree when noise is increasingly added to a training set.
+Tests are done by running `run_tests` with no arguments to get the initial performace on the clean training set.
+Then the script is ran again with the `-noise` argument set to some fraction (ex. `-noise=0.05` -> 5% noise) to test the models with added label noise, using 3 different methods on sampling.
+Each combination of model and sampling method is put through 100 trials on seeds 0->99 to ensure results aren't based on picking a (un)favorable random seed.

 Due to the format of the experiments and how evaluation was done, it did not make sense for us to merge everything into a single point of execution.
 Instead, details for each executable script and its purpose are described in the following section.